 Italy also has many vibrant resorts, such as Rimini and Gallipoli, which are ideal for parties of friends who want a combination of fun and relaxation on the beach during the day, followed by energetic partying from dusk till dawn.

-All-inclusive is an excellent stress-free option where your accommodation, food, drink - and often much more - is already paid for before you’ve even jetted off to this amazing country.
+All-inclusive package holidays are an excellent stress-free option where your accommodation, food, drink - and often much more - is already paid for before you’ve even jetted off to this amazing country.

 You won’t need to get your wallet, purse or credit card out during your stay or waste time trying to find somewhere economical to eat or drink outside your hotel.